 If you’re a Linux user and a web developer and need to provide support for the Safari browser, the good news is that there are some workarounds to get Safari up and running on Linux.
 Although you’ll be restricted to Safari 5, this version still has everything you need for surfing the Web.

 There are two potential workarounds for installing Safari on Linux: using WINE (the compatibility layer, not the drink) or using WINE and PlayOnLinux, which provides a graphical user interface (UI) for WINE.

-As an added bonus, you can use WINE and PlayOnLinux to install many other Windows applications beside Safari, so after completing this tutorial you’ll have easy access to other applications that were never supposed to run on Linux.
+As an added bonus, you can use WINE and PlayOnLinux to install many other Windows applications beside Safari.

 How to Install WINE

-WINE is one of the most well-known Linux packages, and it is found in most Software Center/Package managers.
-In Ubuntu (or Ubuntu-based distro), you can install WINE with the command (for a 32-bit computer):
+WINE is one of the most well-known Linux packages and is found in most Software Center/Package managers.
+In Ubuntu (or Ubuntu-based distro), you can install WINE with the following command:

 One thing to note is that the WINE version in Ubuntu is pretty outdated.
 If you want to get the latest stable version of WINE, do the following:

-The above command is for Ubuntu 19.10 (eoan).
-If you are using version other than Ubuntu 19.10, change the name accordingly (like “bionic”, “xenial”, etc.)
+The above command is for Ubuntu 21.10 (impish).
+If you are using version other than Ubuntu 21.10, change the name accordingly (like “bionic,” “xenial,” etc.)